zenparsing/proposal-private-symbols/README.md

 __*Can private symbols be used for branding?*__

-No.

 The purpose of a branding mechanism is to mark objects such that, when presented with an arbitrary object, the code that created the "brand" can determine whether or not the object has been marked.
 In a typical scenario, objects are branded by constructor functions so that method invocations can check whether the `this` value is an object that was actually created by the constructor function.

-Private symbols are not appropriate for branding because a proxy can be used to transparently wrap an object.
+Simply testing for the presence of a private symbol-keyed property is not sufficient for branding because a proxy can be used to transparently wrap an object.
 If the proxy target has a private symbol-keyed property, then the wrapping proxy will happily report that the proxy does as well:

 ```js
 const sym = Symbol.private();